 Are there accelerated Adult Gerontology Acute Care Nurse Practitioner online programs?

 Northern Kentucky University offers a fully online Master of Science in Nursing (MSN) - AGACNP program.
-This curriculum combines core and concentration courses emphasizing diagnostics, advanced technologies, and clinical decision-making to prepare students for treating patients with high acuity needs across the lifespan.
+The curriculum combines core and concentration courses focused on diagnostics, advanced technologies, and clinical decision-making for patients with high-acuity needs across the lifespan.

-Georgetown University delivers a distance-based Master of Science in Nursing (MS-Nursing) AG-ACNP program.
-Emphasizing clinical experience and leadership, this program offers multiple annual start dates and prepares students to manage acute and complex chronic conditions.
+Georgetown University offers a distance-based Master of Science in Nursing (MS-Nursing) AG-ACNP program.
+The program emphasizes clinical experience and leadership, offers multiple annual start dates, and prepares students to manage acute and complex chronic conditions.

 How do accelerated Adult Gerontology Acute Care Nurse Practitioner online programs compare with traditional ones?